- Education and Training: networking, workshop

 - Sustainable Communities: sustainability measures, community development

-Medium outcomes include that 25 educators will use skills learned to assist producers in building agritourism businesses on their farms, 20 educators will facilitate the development of agritourism teams around the state, five educators will conduct local workshops as a result of this training initiative, and 20 educators will use the resource guide to assist agri-tourism entrepreneurs.
+Medium outcomes include that 25 educators will use skills learned to assist producers in building agri-tourism businesses in their farms, 20 educators will facilitate the development of agri-tourism teams around the state, five educators will conduct local workshops as a result of this training initiative, and 20 educators will use the resource guide to assist agri-tourism entrepreneurs.

-The Long term outcome will be that a statewide network will be established to foster agritourism enterprises that will contribute to farm and rural sustainability.
+The long term outcome will be that a statewide network will be established to foster enterprises that will contribute to farm and rural sustainability.